ahmadansari/MovieExplorer/README.md

 - Resources contains Assets, Fonts, etc.
 - Supporting Files contain plist, and main file.

+### Code Coverage
+- Test cases for each module, logic and services are provided.
+- Code Coverage is upto 73%.
+- Find code coverage screenshot below.

 ### Code Styling
 - SwiftLint is configured and run script is added on build time, so Swift code is automatically indented upon each build.